jack-mqc/CLImage/README.md

 OpenCL is a very powerful and mature GPU API, available on a variety of platforms, it allows for a very portable way to write high performance applications using GPU acceleration.

 On Android devices OpenCL is still the best way to get the best performance out of the GPU.
+OpenCL is a mature solution with an excellent shading language and lots of advanced tools for control on numeric precision and performance.

-The alternatives are OpenGL, which is quite ancient and clunky, and Vulkan, which could be great except that basic fundamental tools — such as the shader compiler — are still in their infancy and are quite unreliable.
+Alternatives are OpenGL, which is quite old and clunky, and Vulkan, which could be great except that basic fundamental tools — such as the shader compiler — are still in their infancy.

 One of the biggest hurdles to using OpenCL on Android devices is how to link your application to the libraries provided by the device manufacturer.
 To this day there seems to be no official way to do that.

-CLImage provides a transpatent bridge to the OpenCL libraries installed by the device manufacturer, allowing the use of powerful header based wrappers such as opencl.hpp
+CLImage provides a transparent bridge to the OpenCL libraries installed by the device manufacturer, allowing the use of powerful header based wrappers such as opencl.hpp

 OpenCL applications need to create and manage opaque objects (CLImage, CLBuffer) that represent GPU data, and connect this data to the GPU shaders that manipulate them.
 Even with the help of libraties like opencl.hpp, managing OpenCL memory objects tends to be very error prone and a source of hard to debug issues.